What Are Chronic Hiccups?

 When to Seek Help

-Hiccups lasting more than 48 hours deserve medical evaluation.
-The earlier the investigation is initiated, the greater the chance of identifying and treating the underlying cause before chronicity is established.
+Hiccups lasting more than 48 hours warrant medical evaluation.
+The earlier the workup begins, the greater the chance of identifying and treating the underlying cause before chronicity sets in.

 FREQUENTLY ASKED QUESTIONS · 10